Bandenbekämpfung: World War II

 Starting the same day Germany invaded the Soviet Union (22 June 1941), the 12th Infantry Division command issued orders that guerilla warfare combatants were not to be quartered as POWs but were to be "sentenced on the spot by an officer", meaning they were to be summarily shot.
 To this end, the Nazis welcomed partisan warfare since in the mind of Hitler, such circumstances opened up "the possibility of annihilating all opposition".

 On 31 July 1941, the 16th Army command were informed that any "Partisan-Battalions" formed behind the front that were not properly uniformed and without appropriate means of identification, "were to be treated as guerrillas, whether they were soldiers or not".
-Any civilians who provided any assistance whatsoever were to be treated likewise, which historian Omer Bartov claims "always meant one thing only: death by shooting or hanging".
+German field marshal and Oberkommando der Wehrmacht Wilhelm Keitel insisted—in the context of the manpower shortage—on "a reign of terror to discourage the civil population from resisting German rule."
+Civilians who provided any assistance whatsoever to the partisans were to be dealt with accordingly, which historian Omer Bartov claims "always meant one thing only: death by shooting or hanging".
 Members of the 18th Panzer Division were instructed likewise on 4 August 1941.
-Nearly always, these genocidal measures were "camouflaged" in reports by coded formalised language, using terms like Aktion, Sonderbehandlung (special handling), or Umsiedlung (relocated).
+Wehrmacht General Gotthard Heinrici brought the same logic to anti-partisan operations, judging that villagers who failed to betray hidden partisans had forfeited any claim to innocence—a convenience that tired, demoralized troops were disinclined to examine too closely.
+Informers drove the process: in one operation, a single interpreter's intelligence produced the arrest of fifteen partisans, men and women alike, who refused under interrogation to cooperate and were shot; in another, an officer identified forty Red Army soldiers among sixty suspects, personally hanged one in the city center, and "finished off" twenty more—killings Heinrici recorded with satisfaction, his sole objection being that executions conducted within 100 meters of his window made for a disagreeable morning view.

-From September 1941 onwards through the course of World War II, the term Bandenbekämpfung supplanted Partisanenkämpfung (anti-partisan warfare) to become the guiding principle of Nazi Germany's security warfare and occupational policies; largely as a result of Himmler's insistence that for psychological reasons, bandit was somehow preferable.
+Nearly always, the Nazis' genocidal measures were "camouflaged" in reports by coded formalised language, using terms like Aktion, Sonderbehandlung (special handling), or Umsiedlung (relocated).
+From September 1941 onwards through the course of World War II, the term Bandenbekämpfung also supplanted Partisanenkämpfung (anti-partisan warfare) to become the guiding principle of Nazi Germany's security warfare and occupational policies; largely as a result of Himmler's insistence that for psychological reasons, bandit was somehow preferable.
 Himmler charged the "Prinz Eugen" Division to expressly deal with "partisan revolts".
 Units like the SS Galizien—who were likewise tasked to deal with partisans—included foreign recruits overseen by experienced German "bandit" fighters well-versed in the "mass murder of unarmed civilians".